avigad/mathematics_in_lean_source/source/introduction.rst

 mathematics and mathematical reasoning in fundamentally new ways.
 Your life may never be the same.

+*Acknowledgment.* We are grateful to Gabriel Ebner for setting up the infrastructure for running this tutorial in VS Code.

 .. _`The Mechanization of Mathematics`: https://www.ams.org/journals/notices/201806/rnoti-p681.pdf
 .. _`The Future of Mathematics`: https://www.youtube.com/watch?v=Dp-mQ3HxgDE
 .. _Lean: https://leanprover.github.io/people/